Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Preliminaries

-where first equality follows from the fact that $\mathcal{H}$ is symmetric around $(0,0)$ (from definition) and second from the fact that $\mathcal{H}$ is convex.
-Therefore, both graphs are equivalent and conclusion follows. \end{proof}

-Throughout this paper we now assume that $\mathcal{F}$ is closed, bounded, convex and center-symmetric at $(0,0)$.
-Our main focus will be on case where $\mathcal{F}$ is $s$-sided polygon, however following is true without this assumption:
+Our main focus will be on the case where $\mathcal{F}$ is an $s$-sided polygon, however, even without this assumption, the geometric intersection graphs have bounded distance VC-dimension.
+The following lemma formally states that, and will be another crucial tool for our results.